JERUKA9/dagon/README.md

 =====
 Dagon is a 3D/2D game development framework for D. It is a work-in-progress reincarnation of [DGL](https://github.com/gecko0307/dgl) with several architecture improvements.

-This branch is an attempt to port Dagon to modern OpenGL.
-Current target is OpenGL 3.3.
+This branch is an attempt to port Dagon to OpenGL 3.3.

-Surrently Dagon has the following features:
+Currently Dagon/gl33 has the following features:
 * Static and animated meshes, OBJ and [IQM](https://github.com/lsalzman/iqm) formats support
 * Textures in PNG, JPG, TGA, BMP formats
 * Flexible material system with simple user-defined abstract API and different backends.
 You can implement custom materials, with your own shaders and parameters